Two people after a car accident are discussing over a clipboard if car accident settlements are taxable in Kansas City.

 How Foster Wallace Helps You Understand the Tax Impact of Your Settlement

-At Foster Wallace Personal Injury Lawyers, we help car accident victims throughout Missouri not only pursue compensation, but understand how that compensation affects their financial future.
+At Foster Wallace Personal Injury Lawyers, we help car accident victims throughout Missouri not only pursue compensation but also understand how that compensation affects their financial future.
 When we negotiate a settlement, we pay close attention to how each portion of your recovery is defined.
 That matters when tax season arrives.

 Medical Bills and Physical Injuries